Well, hello you creative cupcake! 🙂

 There are so many online courses nowadays with so many different topics to choose from.

-Whatever may be your passion, somewhere out there’s a course for you (and yes, it can be found for free).
+Whatever may be your passion, somewhere out there’s a course for you.

 So why not try to freshen up your knowledge on some of your old hobby, or add new insights to your current one?